 A traditional Buddhist explanation of these spontaneous reactions to people is that they’re a sign of our past karma with that person from a previous life; that we unconsciously recall our past deep relationships with strangers—strangers who were formerly our child or lover or enemy—that spark such strong emotional reactions.

 Scientists have other explanations.
 A cultural psychologist says such biases are wholly embedded in the larger patterns of our culture.
 That we learn them all, mostly unconsciously, from observing the behavior of those around us.

 Evolutionary psychologists point to our tribal evolution that biases us toward trusting people who look just like ourselves.
 If you pay attention, you might notice that the people you feel instantly attracted to often look a lot like you do.

 My wife and I are case in point, where people often mistake us for brother and sister.

 There’s nothing wrong with choosing a partner who looks just like you, who comes from the same cultural, racial, socioeconomic background.
-And there are great joys in the deep, close affection between partners, even when it’s biased and partial.
+And there are great joys in the deep affection between partners who are in love, even when it’s biased and partial.

 Mindfully examining our bias

 But it’s honest and courageous, and also just interesting to openly examine the bias in our love.
 We can first to become aware of our bias through mindfulness, by simply noticing how we react to people, who we share our affection with, from whom we withhold it, who we immediately dislike, who we ignore.